lwchkg/lwchkg.github.io/_posts/algorithm/2015-07-01-add-spaces-to-a-phrase-paragraph-without-spaces.md

 title: Add Spaces to a Phrase/Paragraph Without Spaces
 modified:
 categories: algorithm
-excerpt: Write a program that breaks up a string of words with no spaces into a string with the appropriate spaces.
+excerpt: Interview prep - write a program that breaks up a string of words with no spaces into a string with the appropriate spaces.
 tags: [medium_difficulty, c++]
 image:
   feature: